sarachehab/SuaVe/individual_statements/LuJu.md

 ## Personal Statement: Lu Ju - CID 02198501
+> github acc name: luju1108, note that root is also me

 ### What I Contributed to
 > links are to the example commits I have done, the related files are not necessary the final version